turboMaCk/glue/README.md

 ## Important Note!

 This package is not necessary designed for either code splitting or reuse but rather for **state separation**.
-State separation might and might not be important for reusing certain parts of application.
+State separation might or might not be important for reusing certain parts of application.
 Not everything is necessary stateful.
-For instance many UI parts can be express just by using `view` function to which you pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and let consumer to manage it's state.
+For instance many UI parts can be express just by using `view` function to which you pass `msg` constructors (`view : msg -> Model -> Html msg` for instance) and let consumer to manage its state.
 On the other hand some things like larger parts of applications or parts containing a lot of self-maintainable stateful logic can benefit from state isolation since it reduces state handling imposed on consumer of that module.
 Generally it's good rule to always choose simpler approach (And using stateless abstraction is usually simpler) -